thundra-io/merloc-cli/README.md

 **MerLoc** is a live AWS Lambda function development and debugging tool.
 MerLoc allows you to run AWS Lambda functions on your local while they are still part of a flow in the AWS cloud remote.

-**MerLoc Local** is a client side CLI tool to run AWS Lambda functions on your local.
+**MerLoc CLI** is a client side CLI tool to run AWS Lambda functions on your local.
 It communicates with **MerLoc GateKeeper** in AWS Lambda function over **MerLoc Broker** for receiving invocations, executing function locally and then returning response to AWS Lambda service.